Choctaw Nation of Oklahoma: Pioneering the use of code talking (1918)

 During World War I the American army fighting in France became stymied by the Germans' ability to intercept its communications.
 The Germans successfully decrypted the codes, and were able to read the Americans' secrets and know their every move in advance.

 Several Choctaw serving in the 142nd Infantry suggested using their native tongue, the Choctaw language, to transmit army secrets.
 The Germans were unable to penetrate their language.
 This change enabled the Americans to protect their actions and almost immediately contributed to a turn-around on the Meuse-Argonne front.
 Captured German officers said they were baffled by the Choctaw words, which they were completely unable to translate.
 According to historian Joseph Greenspan, the Choctaw language did not have words for many military ideas, so the code-talkers had to invent other terms from their language.
 Examples are "'big gun' for artillery, 'little gun shoot fast' for machine gun, 'stone' for grenade and 'scalps' for casualties."
 Historians credit these soldiers with helping bring World War I to a faster conclusion.

-There were fourteen Choctaw Code Talkers.
-The Army repeated the use of Native Americans as code talkers during World War II, working with soldiers from a variety of American Indian tribes, including the Navajo.
+There were 14 Choctaw Code Talkers.
+The U.S. Army repeated the use of Native Americans as code talkers during World War II, working with soldiers from a variety of American Indian tribes, including the Navajo.
 Collectively the Native Americans who performed such functions are known as code talkers.

-Citizenship (1920s)
+U.S. Citizenship (1920s)

-The Burke Act of 1906 provided that tribal members would become full United States citizens within 25 years, if not before.
-In 1928 tribal leaders organized a convention of Choctaw and Chickasaw tribe members from throughout Oklahoma.
+The Burke Act of 1906 provided that tribal citizens would become full United States citizens within 25 years, if not before.
+In 1928 tribal leaders organized a convention of Choctaw Nation and Chickasaw Nation tribal citizens from throughout Oklahoma.
 They met in Ardmore to discuss the burdens being placed upon the tribes due to passage and implementation of the Indian Citizenship Act and the Burke Act.
 Since their tribal governments had been abolished, the tribes were concerned about the inability to secure funds that were due them for leasing their coal and asphalt lands, in order to provide for their tribe members.
 Czarina Conlan was selected as chair of the convention.
 They appointed a committee composed of Henry J. Bond, Conlan, Peter J. Hudson, T.W.
-Hunter and Dr. E. N Wright, for the Choctaw; and Ruford Bond, Franklin Bourland, George W. Burris, Walter Colbert and Estelle Ward, for the Chickasaw to determine how to address their concerns.
+Hunter and Dr. E.N.
+Wright, for the Choctaw; and Ruford Bond, Franklin Bourland, George W. Burris, Walter Colbert and Estelle Ward, for the Chickasaw to determine how to address their concerns.

 After meeting to prepare the recommendation, the committee broke with precedent when it sent Czarina Conlan (Choctaw) and Estelle Chisholm Ward (Chickasaw) to Washington to argue in favor of passage of a bill proposed by U.S. House Representative Wilburn Cartwright.
 It proposed sale of the coal and asphalt holdings, but continuing restrictions against sales of Indian lands.
 This was the first time that women had been sent to Washington as representatives of their tribes.